Mitchell leads Idaho against CSU Bakersfield

 Bakersfield, California; Tuesday, 5 p.m.
 EST

-BOTTOM LINE: Idaho takes on CSU Bakersfield after Kolton Mitchell scored 31 points in Idaho’s 83-80 overtime win against the Cal Poly Mustangs.
+BOTTOM LINE: Idaho plays CSU Bakersfield after Kolton Mitchell scored 31 points in Idaho’s 83-80 overtime victory against the Cal Poly Mustangs.

-The Roadrunners have gone 4-2 in home games.
-CSU Bakersfield is 2-5 against opponents with a winning record.
+The Roadrunners are 4-2 on their home court.
+CSU Bakersfield is 2-5 against opponents over .500.

 The Vandals are 3-3 on the road.
-Idaho ranks fourth in the Big Sky allowing 71.9 points while holding opponents to 42.2% shooting.
+Idaho is 22nd in college basketball averaging 11.9 made 3-pointers per game while shooting 38.6% from downtown.
+Mitchell leads the team averaging 2.3 makes while shooting 37.5% from 3-point range.

-CSU Bakersfield’s average of 4.6 made 3-pointers per game is 3.6 fewer made shots on average than the 8.2 per game Idaho allows.
-Idaho averages 11.9 made 3-pointers per game this season, 5.1 more made shots on average than the 6.8 per game CSU Bakersfield allows.
+CSU Bakersfield is shooting 42.1% from the field this season, 0.1 percentage points lower than the 42.2% Idaho allows to opponents.
+Idaho has shot at a 45.7% rate from the field this season, 0.2 percentage points above the 45.5% shooting opponents of CSU Bakersfield have averaged.

 TOP PERFORMERS: Dailin Smith is scoring 16.0 points per game with 2.8 rebounds and 1.1 assists for the Roadrunners.
 CJ Hardy is averaging 14.2 points, 3.2 assists and 1.6 steals over the last 10 games.